sindresorhus/execa/readme.md

 Execute a file.

-Arguments can be specified either:
+Arguments can be specified in either:
   - `arguments`: `execa('echo', ['unicorns'])`.
   - `command`: `execa('echo unicorns')`.